timbussmann/timbussmann.github.io/_posts/2023-06-23-assembly-versions.md

 ## .NET (Core)

-It hasn't been that easy to find some documentation on the behavior on .NET.
-But .NET changed a lot under the hood since AppDomains aren't really a thing anymore, so while things are kinda similar, sometimes they are not.
-The above code returns:
+It hasn't been easy to find documentation on the .NET behavior.
+In .NET, a lot changed under the hood; for example, AppDomains aren't a thing.
+While things are similar, sometimes they are not.
+The above-presented code snippet returns:

 ```
 MyLibrary.DemoClass, MyLibrary, Version=2.0.0.0, Culture=neutral, PublicKeyToken=null